antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 ### Make sure you're using C# 8.0

 If your library explicitly targets `netcoreapp3.0`, you'll get C# 8.0 by default.
-If not, we recommend updating your Target Framework Moniker (TFM) to `netcoreapp3.0`.
-This is the only way to get framework annotations (i.e., CoreFX libraries).
+When we ship Preview 8, you'll get C# 8.0 by default if you target `netstandard2.1` too.

+.NET Standard itself doesn't have any nullable annotations yet.
+If you're targeting .NET Standard, then you can use multi-targeting for .NET Standard and `netcoreapp3.0`, even if you don't need .NET Core specific APIs.
+The benefit is that the compiler will use the nullable annotations from CoreFX to help you get your own annotations right.

-If you cannot update your TFM, you can set the `LangVersion` explicitly:
+If you cannot update your TFM for some reason, you can set the `LangVersion` explicitly:

 ```xml
 <PropertyGroup>
     <LangVersion>8.0</LangVersion>
 </PropertyGroup>
 ```

+Note that C# 8.0 is not meant for older targets, such as .NET Core 2.x or .NET Framework 4.x.
+So some additional language features may not work unless you are targeting .NET Core 3.0 or .NET Standard 2.1

 From here, we recommend two general approaches to adopting nullability.